phineasng/DECODE/misc/further_instructions/add_model.md

 1. The model itself (possibly unnecessary) - [instructions](#implement-the-model)
 2. A model loader - [instructions](#implement-the-model-loader)

-Then the loader should be added to the model registry: more details are given below.
+The model and model loader should be defined in the python file called `model.py` in a folder of your choice.
+This folder (which we will call `YOUR_FOLDER/` for the remainder of the instructions) should contain all your (optional) customization files, e.g. the files `clustering.py` (as defined [here](./add_clustering_method.md)), `data.py` (as defined [here](./add_dataset.md)), etc..
+You can find a template of the folder structure and files that you can customize in `decode/example/template/`.

 We will use the `TITAN` model as a working example.

-We suggest implementing the loader (and the model, if required) in a file under `intcr/models`, e.g. `intcr/model/titan.py`.
+You can find this implementation in `decode/example/titan/`.

 ## Implement the model